bcp1989/bcplib/README.md

 Class Type
 ----------
 Every object has a class type structure to indicate the type of the object.
-To check if a object is exactly the instance of a class, use `instanceof`.
-To check if a object inherits/extends or is a instance of a class, use `kindof`.
++ To check if a object is exactly the instance of a class, use `instanceof`.
++ To check if a object inherits/extends or is a instance of a class, use `kindof`.
++ To check whether a c pointer points to a object or something else, use `is_object`.
++ To get the class type of a object instance, use `classof`.
++ To get the class type of a given class name, use `class_by_name`.

 Conventions for developing bcplib
 ---------------------------------
-1. The construction and deconstruction function should be named as `class_name_create();` and `class_name_destroy(id obj);`, for constructors with arguments, the name should be `class_name_create_by_arg1_name_arg2_name(arg1, arg2);`
-2. There should be a class_name_prototype macro used to be inherited.
-For a example of the macro, please see \<bcplib/container/arraylist.h\>
-3. Structure name should not be the same with the class name.
-4. Call `DEFINE_CLASS` at header file, and call `INIT_CLASS` in the source file.
-   Please see any class inside bcplib for more detail.
+Please see convention.md for the latest convention list.
++ User must define a 'X_prototype' macro which includes all attributes and methods for their class.
++ User must define a 'X_interface' macro which includes all attributes and methods for their interface.
++ Inside the prototype, 'extends' should always be the first elements.
++ All macros in upper letters should be used outside function blocks, all macros in lower letters should be used inside function blocks.
++ Inside initializer and finalizer functions, 'self' is a keywords can be used as a pointer to the object instance, and 'flag' is a extra information to decide how to initialize the object instance ('overload').
+User can use the flag in any way they like (or Please see the class in bcplib for recommend style).
+Note that 'INIT_DEFAULT' is preserved to indicate the default initializer and its value is 0.
+    Note that in bcplib, some flag value are conflict with each other, I solve it by simply set a priority of flags.
+Flags with low priority won't valid if a flag with higher priority is set.
++ The range of size_t is from -1 to (2^8)^(sizeof(size_t) - 1.
+If you cast
+    size_t into some signed number, -1 will be the max value of the size_t, so I preserve the max value to represent -1 so that many functions can be benefit it.

 OO in bcplib
 ============
 Like Java, bcplib support concepts of class, single inherit/extends, interface, abstract class, final class.
 However, some of the concepts are not 100% the same as Java.
-Especially, the concept *inherit* and *extend* in bcplib are different.

 Things to know before start
 ---------------------------